ProjectBabbage/babbagecoin/docs/index.md

 ## Miner

 Hash functions produce an ouput that looks random, and their utility comes from the assumption that it is impossible to predict what the input was.
 Assuming that this is the case, the best strategy to find an input that produces a particular output is by brute force: try successively different inputs.
-Selecting a subset of outputs that is `d` times smaller than the subset of all possible outputs, there is a one in `d` times chance to be in the chosen subset.The parameter `d` is called the difficulty, and we say that an input respects the difficulty when its hash is in the chosen subset.
+Selecting a subset of outputs that is `d` times smaller than the subset of all possible outputs, a given output has one in `d` times chance to be in the chosen subset.
+The parameter `d` is called the difficulty, and we say that an input respects the difficulty when its hash is in the chosen subset.
 In pratice, and in Babbage Coin, the output range is the set of all positive integers smaller than a constant `n`.
 We choose the subset of integers smaller than `n/d`, giving us subset of difficulty `d`.
 This way we can easily check if an output is in this set.

 A block contains a list of transactions and a nonce.
 The nonce is simply an integer that is hashed as part of the block.
 The goal of the miner, for a given list of transactions, is to find a nonce such that the hash of the whole block respects the difficulty.
 When a miner finds such a nonce, we say that he mined a new block.